YosysHQ/mcy/README.md

 The numbers are not mutation IDs but a task-local numbering, starting fresh at 1 for each task.
 The order of the output lines does not matter.

+The environment variable `MUTATIONS` contains the list of mutation IDs for the task.
+This is mostly useful for debug purposes.
+Ideally a test should not need to know the mutation IDs of the mutations it tests.

 Standard output of the command will be redirected to `logfile.txt`, unless the command is run from `mcy task -v`.
 Standard error always stays connected to the console.